Building Your Portfolio

 Fiverr is an online marketplace offering services for $5 and up, hence its name.
 Normally, the idea of creating quality designs for just five bucks is absurd.
 However, since your purpose now is to build your portfolio, think of the earnings as a bonus.

 In fact, Fiverr can be a viable income source for a freelance graphic designer.
-With Gig Packages, you can actually increase your offering beyond $5 by bundling your services with upgrades and extras.
-Building a good reputation also allows you to ‘level up’ and gain access to more features and better promotions.
+With Gig Packages, you can increase your offering beyond $5 by bundling your services with upgrades and extras.
+Building a good reputation allows you to ‘level up’ and gain access to more features and better promotions.

 However, don’t forget that free doesn’t mean unprofessional.
 By providing quality work regardless of price, you develop enduring designer-client relationships that will benefit both parties in the long run.

 TIPS TO BUILDING A GREAT PORTFOLIO